-Kaeto graduated with a Music Performance degree (emphasis in guitar) from CSU-Pueblo.
+Kaeto graduated with a degree in Music Technology from Northwest College and a Music Performance degree (emphasis in guitar) from CSU-Pueblo.
 He studies classical guitar and is an audio engineer.

 Allison graduated from CSU-Pueblo with a Music Performance degree (emphasis in voice).
 She has been singing and playing piano from a very young age and has years of experience coaching bands and vocalists of all ages.

 Josh is currently studying business management at CSU-Pueblo and has been playing drums his entire life.
 He is a session and live touring musician and is also a talented producer and audio engineer.

 Jon has been playing piano for 15 years and graduated from Adams State University with a degree in Music Composition.
 He writes instrumental rock music for keyboards and has released two albums.

 Zach (not pictured above) graduated with a degree in Music Technology from Northwest College.
 He has been studying and playing guitar and bass guitar for over 10 years.

 You asked and we delivered!

 Perfect World is now offering music lessons on Fridays for all ages.